Matt Thornhill: Hibernian

 On 21 January 2011, Thornhill agreed a deal to sign for Scottish Premier League club Hibernian until the summer of 2013, subject to a medical.
 Hibernian confirmed the transfer a few days later, assigning the player squad number 26.
 His 2010–11 season was ended prematurely by a medial knee ligament injury.
 Thornhill was released from his contract in January 2012.
 He had made just 15 appearances for Hibs in his year with the club.

 Into the National League System

 Thornhill signed for Northern Premier League club Buxton in November 2012.

 He signed for Shaw Lane Aquaforce, then of the Northern Counties East Football League, in July 2014.
 He won promotion with the team to the Northern Premier League Division One South at the end of the 2014–15 season.
-Thornhill was club captain at Aqauaforce the following season as they reached the play-off final, which the Barnsley club lost to Coalville Town.
+Thornhill was club captain at Aquaforce the following season as they reached the play-off final, which the Barnsley club lost to Coalville Town.

 On 6 June 2016 Thornhill signed a one-year contract with National League North side Gainsborough Trinity.

 On 11 March 2017 Thornhill signed for Northern Premier League side Basford United.

+In May 2025, Thornhill joined Northern Premier League Premier Division side Ilkeston Town.